ghayem/ghayem.github.io/_pages/about.md

 <style type="text/css"> body{ font-size: 13pt; } </style>

+Hello, and welcome to my homepage.
 My name is Fateme Ghayem (also written as Fatemeh Ghayyem).
 On this webpage, you can explore my research activities which are mainly focused on:
 * Statistical signal processing
 * Machine learning
 * Local/global optimization
 * Dictionary learning, sparse representation, compressed sensing
 * Optimal sensor placement for source extraction
-* Independent component analysis (ICA) and independent vector analysis (IVA) for multi-subject resting-state fMRI study
+* Independent component analysis (ICA) and independent vector analysis (IVA) for multiset data for different applications such as multi-subject resting-state fMRI study
 * Graph signal processing (GSP) and graph neural net (GNN)

+A draft of the published papers as well as the codes and the slides are available in the *Publication* section.

+As a research scientist, I truly believe that research involves more than just coming up with ideas and writing papers.
+In my opinion, there are a number of other factors of research that must be considered.
+These aspects bring beauty into the research and make it enjoyable.
+I use the example of performing a piece of music to clarify.
+A partition can be played based on the notes printed on the paper.
+However, the essence of the music is heard when e.g. we add intonations to the melody or perform a duet with another instrument.
+On the other hand, imagine that the notes are performed incorrectly or without taking intonation into account.
+Consequently, this performance not only does not help people but also frustrates them.
+This is all about research as well which is rarely considered.
+In my opinion, each individual research project is a piece of art, and many aspects should be covered.
+So, in order to discuss the aesthetic benefits of research, I opened a new part on my website called *Blog*.
+I offer brief essays in the "Blog" section that discuss my various findings for joyful and artistic research.

-I have a keen interest in playing the violin!
+Oh!
+BTW!
+Not forget to say that I have a keen interest in playing the violin :)